Funkornaut/Buggy-ERC20/README.md

 Please see the full license [here](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Authors
-This work was created by [BlockChomper](https://x.com/DegenShaker).
+The solutions where completed by [Funkornaut](https://warpcast.com/funkornaut) The original buggy tokens were created by [BlockChomper](https://x.com/DegenShaker).